about

 The Course’s Values

-Reporting in Indigenous Communities, led by Duncan McCue, immerses Carleton journalism students in Indigenous communities to foster ethical, long-term storytelling, with some work featured in the Globe and Mail.
+The Reporting in Indigenous Communities course, led by Professor Duncan McCue, immerses Carleton journalism students in Indigenous communities in Ottawa and the Ottawa Valley to foster ethical, long-term storytelling.
+Our media partners this year are Canadian Geographic and The Narwhal.

 Immersive

-RIIC takes students beyond the classroom, embedding them in Indigenous communities for months to build meaningful connections and firsthand storytelling experiences.
+RIIC takes students beyond the classroom, immersing them in Indigenous communities for months to build meaningful connections and firsthand storytelling experiences.

 Ethical